roy6307/YTmusicPlayer/README.md

 3. type music name, and click 'search!' button or press enter.
 4. click a video image or text.
 5. wait while song's name appear.
-6. press the gray squre button of bottom.
+6. press the orange color triangle button of bottom.